 Data Sources for Procedure Mix and Costs

 The breakdown of the procedure mix and the associated costs utilized in the first pathway of the analyses (ie, nonelevated CA125/OVA1 analysis) were derived from insurance claims.
 Commercial claims data were extracted from the OptumInsight, Inc (Eden Prairie, MN) database comprising approximately 25 million members.
 Claims used to derive the procedure costs were required to meet certain criteria, including (1) female members who had CA125 testing, as identified by Current Procedural Terminology (CPT) code 86304 from April 1, 2013, through March 31, 2015, and (2) the absence of a cancer diagnosis at the time of the procedure or within 6 months after the procedure (to ensure that members receiving CA125 testing to monitor ovarian cancer treatment response were not included in the analysis).
-Appendix A (at the end of the article) provides a list of the diagnosis codes used to make this distinction.
+Appendix A provides a list of the diagnosis codes used to make this distinction.

 Claims for these procedures were further categorized by place of service (ie, inpatient and outpatient), physician type (ie, gynecologist and gynecologic oncologist), and menopausal status.
 Because claims data do not specify menopausal status, member age was used as a proxy.
 Women aged 18 to 51 years were classified as premenopausal, and women aged 52 to 64 years were classified as postmenopausal.
 Women aged >64 years were excluded from the commercial data to differentiate from Medicare.
 The paid claims amounts were used to represent the actual reimbursement levels by payers.